karthikmahali2022/telegraf/docs/TELEGRAF-ND.md

            Package will be in telegraf(repo)/build/dist (filename will be like telegraf*.deb)

            Check how to run section above, to run in a VM.

+           Workaround: Build may fail in middle for a default script.Please do the below change and rerun the "make package ..." cd (repo root folder)
+            mv  build/linux-amd64/telegraf build/linux-amd64/telegraf-nd